-Note IV: Candidate possessing common qualifications in (i) (a) & (ii) (a) can apply for both the categories.
+Note IV: Candidate possessing common qualifications in sub-para (i) can apply for both the posts.

 NOTE V: In exceptional cases the Commission may treat a candidate who does not possess any of the qualifications prescribed in this rule, as educationally qualified provided that he/she has passed examinations conducted by other institutions, the standard of which in the opinion of the Commission, justifies his/ her admission to the Examination.